amarend/AWS-Terraform-Jenkins/security-week-review.md

 No findings done.
 See if you could add new findings by scanning the code and then run the scan.

+For running from CLI we should run semgrep ci from the root directory.
+We can also run without using semgrep CLI when we do not have github or gitlab and then you can use semgrep scan.

+What is semgrep managed scan - It is a type of fastest way to scan a repo It basically removes the need to add CI/CD pipeline for repos, all repos you add can be scanned.

+In semgrep you can view the below findings --

+ Code for SAST findings -- More like coverity or veracode Secrets for secrets findings
+ Supply Chain for SCA findings --- It is more or less like Blackduck

+ What is CROSS FILE ANALYSIS

+Cross-file analysis (also known as interfile analysis) takes into account how information flows between files.
+In particular, cross-file analysis includes cross-file taint analysis, which tracks unsanitized variables flowing from a source to a sink through arbitrarily many files.
+Other analyses performed across files include constant propagation and type inference.

 ====================